oneexists/containers/README.md

 ## API Endpoints

+- `/`: provides a welcome page with the current date
 - `/authenticate`: provides a user login that returns a JWT token
 - `/refresh`: allows an authenticated user to receive a new JWT token
 - `/api/appUsers`: RESTful endpoint for app users, allowing for: